 Assessing the effectiveness of training is important but often difficult to carry out with certainty.
-The Fire Safety Manager in conjunction with healthcare Fire Safety Advisers should, on a regular basis (normally every two years), devise methods of testing staff.
+The Fire Safety Manager in conjunction with healthcare Fire Safety Advisers should, on a regular basis (but normally no less than every two years), devise methods of testing staff.